via-lang/via/README.md

 foo(foo, foo) -- go for it!
 ```

-There are **five possible ways** in which this function can fail, completely undetectable at compile-time.
+There are **five possible ways in which this function can fail, completely undetectable at compile-time**.
 This is completely unacceptable because of the trivial nature of this function.
 You can imagine the possibilities of failure in larger, more complex code.

-And no, Luau does not fix this.
+And no, **Luau does not fix this**.
 All it does is bolt on an half-baked type system that fails to resolve trivial types most of the time.
 This happens because Lua is fully-dynamic which makes its type system fundamentally incompatible with compile-time invariants, which in this case are:

 - `n` **is a** `number`
 - `n` **is not** `0`